jareware/viewports/README.md

 ## Installation

 The library is contained in a single `_viewports.scss` file, which is the only thing you need to include into your project.
-To obtain a copy:

-TODO
+ * The cure-for-impatience method is to just download the [main file](https://raw.github.com/jareware/viewports/master/_viewports.scss) and drop it somewhere you can `@import` it from.
+That's it, ready to roll.

 The only dependency is `sass >= 3.2.5`, which you can install with - you guessed it - `$ gem install sass`.